 All the clothes you own

 Clothing can be a difficult one to get right at university.
 You’ll want to pack enough to vary your look and reasonably cover all weathers, but not so much that you have no space left in your room.
 Space is a premium in a university dorm, and so keeping four thick winter coats in your wardrobe in June is a bad idea.
-If possible, you should try to bring clothing you are unlikely to wear next term home with you when you return for the holidays, and bring back more seasonal attire.
-It’s always good to keep a warm coat with you just in case, but try to be ruthless and make as much space as you can.

 Clearly, if you intend to play sports or join a club then you’ll need to bring this along.
 Otherwise it’s best just to leave this stuff at home if you don’t intend to use it.
-Sports equipment can take up a lot of space, and be awkward to store (you can’t put a football in a desk drawer).
-What’s more, if you change your mind you can easily bring it up later, you’ll likely be visiting home over Christmas.

 Lots of food

 Food is going to be readily available wherever your university is, so resist the temptation to bring much, if any, with you on your first day.
 Your best bet is to move your stuff in and then, assuming your parents have driven you, head out to a local supermarket or wherever’s most appropriate and buy your food there.
-This will allow you to get more familiar with the local food outlets and their prices, whilst still having the luxury of a car to help you get it all back to your dorm.
+This will allow you to get more familiar with the local food outlets and their prices, while still having the luxury of a car to help you get it all back to your dorm.